Latest updates for Saudi Aramco

 If you live in the UK and haven’t quite yet amassed enough wealth to become an institutional investor, here are some indirect ways you can invest:

 Yes, it’s regularly one of the most profitable global companies.
-In the most recent quarterly report, it revealed a net income figure of $108.8 billion.
-And for 2022, the full year’s net income figure was $597.2 billion.
+In the most recent quarterly report, released in November 2025 with data for Q3 2025, it revealed a net profit figure of $26.9 billion to $28 billion.
+And its profit in its latest annual report was $106.2 billion for the full year in 2024.

 Considering how limited your options are for investing in Saudi Aramco, you might want to give this one a miss.
 However, the decision is down to you and some of the alternative ways for indirectly investing could provide you with more diversified exposure to the region.